gvwilson/thirdbit/_posts/2018/2018-12-26-poor-thinking.md

-The few original thoughts I've had, like this classification of programming exercises and various lists of ten simple rules, haven't been particularly deep---I've written most of them early in the morning to help myself wake up, and I think that shows.
+The few original thoughts I've had, like this classification of programming exercises and various lists of ten simple rules, haven't been particularly deep—I've written most of them early in the morning to help myself wake up, and I think that shows.
 And yeah,
-there have been a few distractions---resigning from Shopify, being fired by DataCamp (for poor performance, in case you were wondering), my brother's death, joining RStudio---but
+there have been a few distractions—resigning from Shopify, being fired by DataCamp (for poor performance, in case you were wondering), my brother's death, joining RStudio—but
 I think that if I want to create something worthwhile in 2019, I need to stop thinking as if I was intellectual impoverished.
 If you'd like to converse 280 words at a time,